Strichartz estimates for the Schr\"odinger flow on compact Lie groups: Dispersive Estimates on Major Arcs

 Using \eqref{R'}, we estimate

 If $p>3$, the above is bounded by

 noting that $2|P\setminus Q|+2|Q|+r=2|P|+r=d$. \end{proof}

 \begin{rem} The requirement $p>3$ is by no means optimal.
 The estimate in \eqref{p-2>1} may be improved to lower the exponent $p$.
-I conjecture that \eqref{LpEstimates} holds for all $p>p_r$ such that $\lim_{r\to\infty}p_r=2$, where $r$ is the rank of $G$. \end{rem}
+We conjecture that \eqref{LpEstimates} holds for all $p>p_r$ such that $\lim_{r\to\infty}p_r=2$, where $r$ is the rank of $G$. \end{rem}